kevL/yata/ReadMe.txt

                    the row's "label" - so by freezing it you can scroll to the right and still read what it is.

 Font
 - Font ... be patient (pick a font, any valid TrueType font on your system, to display the table-data with)
 - current font string (a .NET string representing the current table font)
 - default (sets the table-font to Yata's hardcoded default font)

-Paths (see Appendix E: how to use Crafting paths)
+Paths (see Appendix E: how to use Info paths)

 Help
 - ReadMe.txt : F1 (opens this document in a text-editor)
 - About      : displays the version/build-type of the executable

 keys: